-- Projects with an estimated incentive below $200,000 do not require a contract.
-However, in signing the application, participants must agree to the Custom Program’s Terms and Conditions.
+- Projects with an estimated incentive below $200,000 require that participants agree to the Custom Program’s Terms and Conditions.

 - For retrofits of existing equipment, applicants must provide a minimum 50% cost share for the project.

-- For new construction or projects that involve replacing a failed piece of equipment, applicants must provide a minimum of 25% of the incremental cost as measured between the efficient alternative and the industry standard.
+- For new construction or projects that are deemed a ‘lost opportunity’ by the Trust, such as replacement of a piece of equipment that is at or near the end of its useful life, applicants must provide a minimum of 25% of the incremental cost as measured between the efficient alternative and the industry standard.

 - Efficiency Maine will consider new applications until the available program funding is exhausted.